DigiBP/AS25_Glacier_Express/README.md

 #### Symptom Evaluation Agent Prompt
 Using the available KB and a web search, the agent will either recommend self-treatment using OTC medication or a medical evaluation by a medical professional.
 The following prompt was used to help the agent make the triage decision: [Symptom Evaluation Prompt (PDF)](supplementarydocs/symptomevalprompt.pdf)

-- Agents ask customer to describe symptoms
+- Agent asks customer to describe symptoms
-- Based on description a triage decision is made
+- Based on description, a triage decision is made
-- If self=treatment is made, Inventory API is called to check if available and place purchase order in case stock is below minimum level
+- If self=treatment is made, Inventory API is called to check if available and place purchase order in case stock is below the minimum level
 - Agent provides information about the medication (safety, usage, etc.) and then requests customer information (name, email, dob, etc.) to place the order.
-Once obtained the order is submitted.
+Once obtained, the order is submitted.
-- Post request sent to Camunda with order details
+- POST request is sent to Camunda with order details
 - Chat ends

 ### Prescription Medication Order